zpgallegos/zavant/docs/migration-roadmap.md

 # Migration roadmap

-This is a sequence of independently demonstrable vertical slices, not a commitment to a big-bang rewrite.
+This records the independently demonstrable vertical slices used to replace the earlier implementation without a big-bang rewrite.

 ## 0. Foundation — established